7am3laa/XO/README.md

 - Dynamic display of current player's Score
 - Win detection based on traditional X - O rules
 - Reset button to start a new game
+- In case of loss, the loser is the one who starts the game

 ## Screenshots